alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 If you need to publish the emergency banner out of hours, you will be instructed to do so either by the GOV.UK on-call escalations contact or the Head of GOV.UK.

-[Contact numbers for those people](https://github.digital.cabinet-office.gov.uk/pages/gds/opsmanual/2nd-line/contact-numbers-in-case-of-incident.html) are in the opsmanual on GitHub enterprise.
+[Contact numbers for those people](https://github.com/alphagov/govuk-legacy-opsmanual/blob/master/2nd-line/contact-numbers-in-case-of-incident.md) are in the legacy Opsmanual in a private repo.

 ## Adding emergency publishing banners